Invasion of Rügen (1678): Invasion

-Consequences of the invasion
+Consequences

 With the conquest of the island, the military fate of the Swedish fortress of Stralsund, now besieged by Brandenburg troops, was sealed.
 While Danish troops remained on the island, Brandenburg forces returned to the mainland to take part in the siege of Stralsund.

 The Allies captured the fort after a heavy bombardment.
 As a result, half the town went up in flames and burned until 22 October 1678.

 The island was given as promised to the Danes, who occupied it until the conclusion of the treaty.
 After the Treaty of Saint-Germain on 29 June 1679, the island was again returned to Sweden.
 The island itself was economically ruined thanks to the many battles and the large number of foreign troops, so that the Danish occupation troops had to be supplied from the Danish mainland until the end of the war.

 Commemoration

 To commemorate the various landings on Rügen, the Prussian king Frederick William IV ordered the construction of two 15-metre-high Prussia Columns at the respective landing sites in 1854 and 1855.
 The monument at Neukamp, which portrays the Great Elector Frederick William, was inaugurated on 15 October 1854.
 These columns were also intended to demonstrate the power of Prussia's claim over the southern Baltic.